 North America holds the largest share of the automation market, yet Asia-Pacific is the fastest-growing region

-However, the Asia-Pacific is the fastest-growing region for BPA adoption.
-In the broader automation arena, Asia-Pacific leads industrial automation with ~39% of 2024 revenue, driven by heavy investments in China and South Korea.
+However, the Asia-Pacific is the fastest-growing region for BPA adoption, expanding at roughly 15.8% CAGR.
+Much of that growth is driven by heavy investments in China and South Korea.

 Sources: Business Research, Grand View Research, Precedence Research, Gartner